muhammad-zainal-muttaqin/epubnovelgithub/README.md

 ## 📖 Usage Guide

 ### Getting Started
+1. **Try Demo Book**: A demo novel automatically loads on your first visit - explore all features without uploading!
-1. **Upload Books**: Click the upload button to add EPUB files to your library
+2. **Upload Books**: Click the upload button to add your own EPUB files to your library
-2. **Browse Library**: View all your uploaded books with progress indicators
+3. **Browse Library**: View all your books (including demo) with progress indicators
-3. **Start Reading**: Click "Read" or "Continue" to open a book
+4. **Start Reading**: Click "Read" or "Continue" to open a book
-4. **Customize Settings**: Adjust fonts, themes, and layout preferences
+5. **Customize Settings**: Adjust fonts, themes, and layout preferences

 ### AI Translation Guide (Client-Side)
 1. Get a **free Google Gemini API Key**: